DamnStraight/MaNbot-ML/README.md

 # <p align="center">MaNbot-ML</p>

-Companion app for [MaNbot](https://github.com/DamnStraight/MaNbot) to serve markov chain and tensorflow generated messages based models trained using user chat logs.
+Companion app for [MaNbot](https://github.com/DamnStraight/MaNbot) to serve markov chain and tensorflow generated messages based on models trained using user chat logs.

 Unless you can scrape A LOT of meaningful messages from a user, the user generated messages will be a lot more coherent using markov chains.